Arranger manual

 Seven event kinds in v1:

-event.scheduledβ a new run was created.event.startedβ an event actually started (manual or auto-promote).event.completedβ all teams finished.team.createdβ a new team was added to an event.team.completedβ a team finished.
-Includes their name and run id.purchase.paidβ an assignment was purchased.purchase.refundedβ a purchase was refunded.
+event.scheduledβ a new event was created.event.startedβ an event actually started (manual or auto-promote).event.completedβ all teams finished.team.createdβ a new team was added to an event.team.completedβ a team finished.
+Includes their name and event id.purchase.paidβ an assignment was purchased.purchase.refundedβ a purchase was refunded.

 Configure an endpoint